Mummanajagadeesh/TCAD-PROJECTS/README.md

 The focus is on layout and doping realism — not full fabrication process simulation — to approximate real-world CMOS flows while keeping simulations efficient

+**SProcess is not used in L2; structures are manually defined in SDE without process step modeling.**

 ## Tools

 - **SDE (Sentaurus Device Editor)** – device structure creation and doping definition
 - **SDEVICE** – simulating electrical behavior and solving semiconductor equations
 - **SVISUAL** – visualizing results like potential, doping, and carrier densities
 - **SWB (Sentaurus Workbench)** – managing and running TCAD simulation projects
+- **SPROCESS** – simulating semiconductor fabrication steps like oxidation, implantation, and diffusion